 Check out our portfolio companies in the Consumer category.

 We outline here the primary areas we consider for investment, based on our perception of the long-term undercurrents driving the market.
 As such we expect to remain committed to these areas for the foreseeable future.
-To accommodate the lifecycle of trends and buzzwords and the overall rapid changes inherent to the technology landscape, we may slightly update these over the next few years.
-This is our vision as of 2017.
+To accommodate the lifecycle of trends and buzzwords and the overall rapid changes inherent to the technology landscape, we will update these over the next few years.

 We publish these thoughts to encourage professionals and entrepreneurs in these areas to recognize themselves in them, and to reach out to engage in conversation.
 It does not constitute financial advice nor should they be misconstrued as offers or solicitation of offers to buy, sell or recommend any specific security, fund or company.